syncfusion-content/uwp-docs/uwp/sfChart/Getting-Started.md

 {% endtabs %}

-Set the `ViewModel` instance as the `BindingContext` of your Page; this is done to bind properties of `ViewModel` to [`SfChart`.](https://help.syncfusion.com/cr/cref_files/uwp/sfchart/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.SfChart.html)
+Set the `ViewModel` instance as the `DataContext` of your Page; this is done to bind properties of `ViewModel` to [`SfChart`.](https://help.syncfusion.com/cr/cref_files/uwp/sfchart/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.SfChart.html)

-N> Add namespace of `ViewModel` class in your XAML page if you prefer to set `BindingContext` in XAML.
+N> Add namespace of `ViewModel` class in your XAML page if you prefer to set `DataContext` in XAML.

 {% tabs %}